 Welcome to Deep Thought!
 At ideas42, our work involves tackling some of our world’s toughest problems.
 Naturally, when we need a little downtime, we unwind by solving some of the internet’s toughest puzzles.

-In the spirit of a few of our core values—generosity, playfulness, and perhaps even tenacity—we’re excited to share weekly puzzles so that you too can get one step closer to correctly answering the ultimate questions (hint: it won’t always be 42), while also (hopefully) having a bit of fun.
+In the spirit of a few of our core values—generosity, playfulness, and perhaps even tenacity—we’re excited to share puzzles so that you too can get one step closer to correctly answering the ultimate questions (hint: it won’t always be 42), while also (hopefully) having a bit of fun.

 Think you have the answer?
 Submit your answer here.